 Hello!
 I’m Dawn Falk, a self-proclaimed dog-loving dog-a-holic and owner of Cloud Nine Training School for Dogs.
-I have been living with, raising, training, showing, breeding and rehabbing dogs for nearly 30 years, and I’ve spent much of that time helping other people learn how to do the same.
-Currently I share my home and my life with two German Shepherds, two Border Collies, two Sheltie, several English Toy Spaniels and a handful of Cavalier King Charles Spaniels.
+I have been living with, raising, training, showing, breeding and rehabbing dogs for nearly 35 years, and I’ve spent much of that time helping other people learn how to do the same.
+Currently I share my home and my life with a German Shepherd, three Border Collies, a Sheltie, several English Toy Spaniels and a handful of Cavalier King Charles Spaniels.
 Did I mention that I really LOVE dogs?

 Therapy Dog Instructor, Canine Massage Therapist

 Hi, I’m Sarah Palm, therapy dog and obedience instructor at Cloud Nine.
 I’ve lived with and loved animals all my life but didn’t start serious training until my Dachshund, Clem, and I answered a friend’s challenge 10 years ago to give agility lessons at Cloud Nine a try.
 After the first night we were hooked, and Clem has gone on to earn master – excellent – elite agility titles from AKC, NADAC, and TDAA as well as being her breed’s record holder for the Clean Run Ultimate Weave Pole Challenge.

 After more than 20 years of working with my own dogs, teaching obedience classes for another school, training assistance dog, attending seminars all over the country, and learning everything I could about canine training and behavior to that point, I decided it was time to start my own school.